tnunes/codebits-talkgrabber/README.md

 ```
 gimme_the_talks.py 199 218 221
 ```
+where 199, 218 and 221 are IDs of talks you want to download.

 By default talk metadata is stored as .json files alongside the videos.
-To skip the creation of those files, use:
+To skip creation of those files, use:
 ```
 gimme_the_talks.py -d
 ```